 You should socially distance at an appropriate distance where possible.
-To reduce the risk try maintain a 1 metre+ distance where possible, but if you cannot, take suitable mitigations.
+To reduce the risk try maintain a two metre distance where possible, but if you cannot, take suitable mitigations.
 Operators should review their risk assessment and the controls they have put in place, examples are set out below and in the Department of Transport guidance for operators.

 Our advice should be read alongside advice and guidance provided by UK Government and Devolved Administrations, Public Health authorities and the Health and Safety Executive.
 On the mainline railway, this guidance is supplemented by agreed safety principles established by the Rail Industry Coronavirus Forum, which the mainline railway industry should apply.